Theology and Religious Studies, BA

-Students frequently combine a major in theology with another major such as education, philosophy, psychology, or social work to augment their skills in service-oriented professions.
+Students frequently combine a major in theology and religious studies with another major such as education, philosophy, psychology, or social work to augment their skills in service-oriented professions.
+Theology and religious studies are interdisciplinary fields.
+Students majoring in theology and religious studies will have the opportunity to take classes from other disciplines that examine religious traditions (e.g. Philosophy, English, History, and Political Science).
 There are a variety of internship opportunities available in churches, hospitals, outreach programs and volunteer organizations.
-Historically, theology was the foundation for the university in the West, and it remains an excellent course of study in the liberal arts.
-Students majoring in theology are prepared for graduate study in theology, religion, and ministry and in a number of related disciplines in the liberal arts and the professions.
-A degree in theology provides a foundation for critical, spiritual, and ethical reflection; for scholarship and scholarly dialogue; for teaching; and for pastoral service and administration.
+Students majoring in theology and religious studies are prepared for graduate study in theology, religion, and ministry and in a number of related disciplines in the liberal arts and the professions (e.g. law school, architecture, social work, business management etc.) .
+A degree in theology and religious studies provides a foundation for critical, spiritual, and ethical reflection; for scholarship and scholarly dialogue; for teaching; and for service and administration.

-The Campus Ministry program at the University of Portland as well as the Moreau Center for Service and Leadership provide theology students with opportunities to participate in a number of ways: retreats, liturgical ministries, scripture study, faith formation and development, and service outreach.
+The Campus Ministry program at the University of Portland as well as the Moreau Center for Service and Leadership provide theology and religious studies students with opportunities to participate in a number of ways: retreats, liturgical ministries, scripture study, faith formation and development, and service outreach.

 Career Pathways

-Theology majors learn crucial skills for thinking critically about the world, writing persuasively, problem-solving, and communicating effectively—valuable skills all employers seek.
-While some of our majors pursue graduate work in theology, other students go on to have meaningful and successful careers in other fields such as
+Theology and Religious Studies majors learn crucial skills for thinking critically about the world, writing persuasively, problem-solving, and communicating effectively—valuable skills all employers seek.
+While some of our majors pursue graduate work, other students go on to have meaningful and successful careers in other fields such as

 • Education